IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-highlighting.md

 # $PlatformShort$ Chart Highlighting

 All $PlatformShort$ Charts support highlighting of visuals such as lines, columns, and markers when the end-user hovers mouse cursor over data items rendered in plot area.
-Highlighting is supported by the `CategoryChart`, `FinancialChart`, and `XamDataChart` components and they have the same API for using the highlighting feature.
+Highlighting is supported by the `CategoryChart`, `FinancialChart`, and `XamDataChart` controls and they have the same API for using the highlighting feature.

 ## $PlatformShort$ Chart Highlighting Example